 All A. invadans isolates found so far belong to a single genotype, and this facilitates identification.
-Alternatively, sequencing of the PCR products can be performed and the results can be compared with the sequence deposited in the public gene databanks.
-Aphanomyces invadans has similar characteristics to A. astaci, the aetiological agent of crayfish plague.
-Both pathogenic oomycetes can be differentiated using molecular tools (Diéguez-Uribeondo et al., 2009; Lilley et al., 2003; Phadee et al., 2004b; Vandersea et al., 2006).
+Alternatively, sequencing of the PCR products can be performed and the results can be compared with the sequence deposited in the public gene data banks.
+A. invadans has similar characteristics to A. astaci, the aetiological agent of crayfish plague.
+Both pathogenic oomycetes can be differentiated using molecular tools (8, 17, 27, 31).